Wyndham’s approach to Science:

-Within the Early Years Foundation Stage there are seven areas of learning where the theme of investigation and talking about what can be discovered run throughout, the children are encouraged to investigate what they have seen/discovered.
+Within the Early Years there are seven areas of learning where the theme of investigation and talking about what can be discovered run throughout, the children are encouraged to investigate what they have seen/discovered.
 Specifically pupils work through objectives within the ‘Understanding the world’ area of learning where they learn to explore and look after their environment.
-Through health and self-care the pupils also learn how to look after themselves, eat healthy and stay safe.
-Most of the science themes in the Foundation Stage are taught through a book for example learning about the lifecycle of a butterfly through the book ‘The very hungry caterpillar’.

-In Key Stage 1 Science is taught once each week.
-Where possible meaningful links are made to the current class project and cross-curricular links are made with other subjects.
+In Key Stage 1 Science is taught once each week and learning takes place about through the use of first-hand practical experiences supported by appropriate secondary sources.
 The children are encouraged to develop their own appreciation of scientific ideas by answering their own questions, observing changes over time, grouping and classifying things and carrying out simple tests.
 Children are encouraged to be curious and ask questions about what they notice.
 The children are encouraged to begin to use scientific language to talk about what they have found.
-Within key stage one learning about science is through the use of first-hand practical experiences supported by appropriate secondary sources.

 Key Stage 2

-In Key Stage 2 Science is taught one lesson per week for a full afternoon allowing greater depth of learning and more time for scientific investigation.
-Where possible, cross-curricular links are made and also links are made to the classes’ current project, where appropriate.
-The principal focus of Science teaching in Key Stage 2 is to enable pupils to broaden their scientific view of the world around them and to develop a deeper understanding of the scientific skills needed.
+Science is taught one lesson per week for a full afternoon allowing greater depth of learning and more time for scientific investigation.
+The focus of teaching Science is to enable pupils to broaden their scientific view of the world around them and to develop a deeper understanding of the scientific skills needed.
 Within Key Stage 2 children are encouraged to design their own investigations, they should ask their own questions about what they observe and then select the most appropriate ways to answer these questions.
 Children are also encouraged to use scientific vocabulary; firstly to discuss what they have discovered and then later to write about what they have found out.